-Join Ian Lurie for an in-depth discussion in this video What is copywriting?, part of Writing Marketing Copy.
+Join Ian Lurie for an in-depth discussion in this video What is copywriting?, part of Learning to Write Marketing Copy.

 According to Wikipedia, copywriting is writing copy for the purpose of advertising or marketing.
 I need to expand on that just a little bit.
 First, marketing doesn't mean selling to people who don't want your product.
 Great marketing delivers value to people when they most need it, period.
 So understand that great marketing copywriting is persuasive, but it's most persuasive to those who want to respond.
 And those people are the ones who will most value what you have to offer.
 This kind of copywriting is also a heck of a lot easier to write.